-Sanitary wastewater discharges from the KCNSC are regulated under a permit issued by the city of Kansas City, Missouri, Industrial Waste Control Division.
-A permit application was submitted by the NNSA in February 2012.
+Sanitary wastewater discharges from the KCNSC are regulated under a permit issued by the city of Kansas City, Missouri, Regulatory Compliance Division.
+An initial permit application was submitted by the NNSA in February 2012.
 The corresponding permit was issued November 7, 2012.
 This permit was modified effective September 20, 2018, to revise and incorporate minor changes.
 Sanitary wastewater discharges from the KCNSC are comprised of treated industrial wastewater, domestic discharges, cooling tower and boiler blowdown, fire protection system test flows, and limited discharges associated with storage areas.
-Figures 3-1a and 3.1b provide the latest water balance for the KCNSC included in semi-annual reports submitted to the city of Kansas City.
+Figure 3-1 and Figure 3-2 provide the latest water balance for the KCNSC included in semi-annual reports submitted to the city of Kansas City.

-Water use at the KCNSC trended remained steady during 2020.
-Potable water use during 2019 averaged 147,386 gpd as compared to 147,278 gpd of use during 2020.
-Cooling tower operations are the biggest consumer of potable water (60% of total potable water use).
-Approximately 90% of potable water use in cooling tower operations is evaporated to the atmosphere with the remaining discharged to the sanitary sewer as blow down (Figures 3.1a and b).
-The average daily volume of wastewater discharged to the sanitary sewer system from the KCNSC during 2020 was approximately 49,670 gallons per day (gpd).
+Water use at the KCNSC trended slightly upward during 2020.
+Potable water use during 2020 averaged 147,278 gallons per day (gpd) as compared to 150,999 gpd of use during 2021.
+Cooling tower operations are the biggest consumer of potable water (66% of total potable water use).
+Approximately 90% of potable water use in cooling tower operations is evaporated to the atmosphere with the remaining discharged to the sanitary sewer as blow down.
+The average daily volume of wastewater discharged to the sanitary sewer system from the KCNSC during 2021 was approximately 59,362 gpd.

-Figure 2.1a: Water Balance November 2019 - April 2020
+Figure 3-1 Water Balance November 2020 - April 2021